 - If it could prejudice the opposing party’s rights

 If there are multiple defendants in the case, a motion for continuance granted to one of the defendants will automatically apply to all of them.

 At the beginning of a trial, the judge is unlikely to grant a continuance to the plaintiff as they should have prepared adequately before filing the suit, and will only do so in exceptional circumstances, however, the court may grant the defendant a continuance to adequately prepare if warranted.

-If the plaintiff did not state a Cause of Action in their filings, they are not entitled to a continuance, but the defence can file a motion to dismiss at this point and would likely be granted such.
+If the plaintiff did not state a Cause of Action in their filings, they are not entitled to a continuance, but the defense can file a motion to dismiss at this point and would likely be granted such.